England Football Online

 Selection should, of course, be made on the basis of football considerations alone, regardless of the racial balance that produces in the squad or the team.
 That is imperative as a moral matter as well as from the standpoint of assembling the best football side possible.

 In the interest of clarity, the first BME player to represent England at any level was in fact John Charles, West Ham United FC defender.
-He earned three Youth Caps for England in May 1962, twice against Israel, another a year later against USSR.
+He made three Youth appearances for England in May 1962, twice against Israel, another a year later against USSR.
 It was another decade that the Schoolboy level would get their first representation, by two players in fact, Ben Odeje and Cliff Marshall.
 They played for the schoolboys against Northern Ireland schoolboys at Wembley Stadium, 6 March 1971, the first of five appearances for Odeje, the first of four for Marshall.

-The 109 BME Players
+The 116 BME Players

 BME Players Chronologically BME Captains Most Capped BME Players